Subscribe Today & Receive 15% Off

 • |

-Lion's Mane is not psychedelic; its brain health benefits result from neurogenesis.
+Lion's Mane's brain health benefits result from neurogenesis.
 The bioactive constituents in Lion's Mane can penetrate the blood-brain barrier and stimulate the production of NGF (nerve growth factor), facilitating new brain cell generation.

 In this article, we will take a deeper look at how Lion's mane mushrooms operate.
 Moreover, we will show you why the adaptogenic mushroom differs from shrooms or magic mushrooms, which cause hallucinations.